breimanntools/aaanalysis/docs/source/index/usage_principles/pu_learning.rst

 .. _usage_principles_pu_learning:

-Learning from Unbalanced and Small Data
+dPULearn: Learning From Unbalanced Data
 =======================================
 In the life sciences, the prevalence of unbalanced and small datasets often leads to challenges in machine learning, particularly when dealing with a rare class of interest.
 Typically, binary classification involves labeled positive